ilxlodev/node.js-utils/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Please read our **[contributing guidelines](.github/CONTRIBUTING.md)** for details on the process for submitting pull requests to us.
 Also, read our **[code of conduct](.github/CODE_OF_CONDUCT.md)** for details on our code of conduct.
-This project adheres to an adapted version of the **[Semantic Versioning](.github/COMMIT_CONVENTION.md)** specification.
+This project adheres to an adapted version of the **[SemVer](.github/COMMIT_CONVENTION.md)** specification.

 Keep in mind that we reserve the right to accept or reject any pull request for any reason.